HarryLi98/HarryLi98/README.md

+### About me
-### I work as a model developer at the Bank of England and am studying part-time for a Masters in Applied Mathematics at Imperial College London (2021-2023).
+I work as a model developer at the Bank of England and am studying part-time for a Masters in Applied Mathematics at Imperial College London (2021-2023).
 My previous Masters was in Econometrics and Mathematical Economics at The London School of Economics (2019-2020), and I am interested in quantitative economic modelling.

 I mainly program in R, Python, MATLAB and LaTeX.
 <!--